AlexAnarcho/LvlUp/readme.md

 ## About
 This program tracks the time invested into certain skills.
 You can specify any skill and enter progress made on a daily basis.
-There is a simple Level Algorithm to determine a level and give some gameification to your progress .
+There is a simple Level algorithm to determine a level and give some gameification to your progress .
 The game works with the Pomodoro technique and counts 2 Pomodoros (50 Minutes) as one hour.
 While this is a simplification in my experience the work done with the Pomodoro technique is more focused and productive.
 Therefore the heuristic has been made.